remart90/Competitions/README.md

 some shake-up occured).
 Learned about different methods of how to deal with time series.

 'Akeed Restaurant Recommendation Challenge' hosted by Zindi (2020) - the goal was to predict orders of particular customers from particular restaurants.
-Ranked 49/242 at the final leaderboard.
+Ranked 49/242 (Top 21%) at the final leaderboard.
 Continued learning about the use of gradient boosting as well as the basics of how to build a recommender system.

 'Genetic Engineering Attribution Challenge' hosted by DrivenData.